 |Non-metropolitan Area||Employment||Employment per Thousand Jobs|

 The Northeastern Wisconsin nonmetropolitan area obtains the first rank on the list, providing the highest employment (1,460) to medical assistants.
-It is then followed by the Kansas nonmetropolitan area, North Northeastern Ohio nonmetropolitan area, Hill Country Region of Texas nonmetropolitan area, and Southwest Maine nonmetropolitan area, which is at the fifth spot offering high employment in the country amongst other non-metropolitan areas.
+It is then followed by the Balance of Lower Peninsula of Balance of Lower Peninsula of Michigan nonmetropolitan area, North Northeastern Ohio nonmetropolitan area, South Central Kentucky nonmetropolitan area, and Southwest Maine nonmetropolitan area, which is at the fifth spot offering high employment in the country amongst other non-metropolitan areas.

 Factors that Impact Medical Assistant Job Growth

 The United States is diverse, and it provides career opportunities to various individuals at different levels.
 Job growth of a specific profession can be limited in a particular area and can be wholly exhilarating and open at a different location.
 There is always an uncertainty towards what will work and what will not, so it’s rational to take a peek at the statistics to acquire a subtle understanding of the job prospects of your career.

 Here are some factors that influence or impact medical assistant job growth: